jedazard/PRIMsrc/README.md

 PrimSRC
 =======

-Bump hunting by Patient Rule Induction Method in Survival, Regression and Classification settings
+Bump Hunting by Patient Rule Induction Method in Survival, Regression and Classification settings